Board of Directors - Frequently Asked Questions

 Q: How do I approach my employer to gain support for my serving on the Board of Directors?

-A: Share your intentions to run for a national position with AADE.
-Include AADE’s mission, vision, strategic plan, and national status as a leader in diabetes education.
+A: Share your intentions to run for a national position with ADCES.
+Include the ADCES mission, vision, strategic plan, and national status as a leader in diabetes care and education.
 Emphasize the link between the benefits of service on the Board and the positive impact you will bring to your current position – e.g., national exposure, benchmarking, and best practices that you can bring back to the organization.

 As a Board member, your employer’s name is often included in profiles, introductions, and publications, thereby bringing your employer into the national spotlight.